aseichter2007/ClipboardConqueror/readme.txt

 //get tags for agent and memory//done
 //use tags to fetch desired set//done
 //setup special flag handler for command flags with no associated memory.//done I thing I have a bug to sort yet though, it exposes itself once in a while and I think it's here.
+//todo: notification instead of sound effects//done

-//todo: finish saving objects to memory
+//todo: finish saving objects to memory//done

 //todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable.
-//todo: notification instead of sound effects
 //todo: keyboard binding to activate ai on last clip without prompt.
 //todo: implement horde? maybe? or offer free gtp 3.5 or something.
 This will be after I make some money, send donations to accellerate this process.
 //todo: /api/extra/abort

 //todo: /api/extra/generate/check  //return in progress, useful for vlarge gens on slow mode
 //todo: /api/extra/tokencount //should run against entered data and updates should be shown after setting mem or agent and on final send.
 //todo: /api/extra/true_max_context_length //returns context max